MITEcology/feasibility_analysis/README.md

 #We can now calculate the different feasibility regions within a pool of n species
 feasibility_partition(matB) ## The feasibility of all the 2^n possible combinations. feasibility_species(matB, sp = 2) ## The sum of feasibility regions whith species i=2.
-feasibility_contribution(matB, sp = 2) ## This measures the contribution of species i=2 to the feasiblity of the entire community.
-Otcomes above (resp. below) 1 mean a positive (resp. negative) contribution feasibility_invasion(matB, inv = 1) ## This measures the proabability that species i=2 can invade the community.
+feasibility_contribution(matB, sp = 2) ## This estimates the contribution of species i=2 to the feasiblity of the entire community.
+Otcomes above (resp. below) 1 mean a positive (resp. negative) contribution feasibility_invasion(matB, inv = 1) ## This estimates the proabability that species i=2 can invade the community.

 ```